 If you have wood flooring or timber flooring with underfloor heating, it is not recommended that you place a rug on these surfaces.

 Wood flooring and timber flooring have top temperature restrictions.
 For example, timber flooring has a top temperature restriction of approximately 27 degrees Celsius.
 If these temperatures are exceeded, serious problems can materialise.

-All in all, rugs can and do work with underfloor heating, you just need to put in some extra considerations before selecting one.
-They may reduce the effectiveness of your underfloor heating, however, with the right choices, this impact can be minimal, and you can enjoy the added benefits a stylish rug provides!
-If you have any questions about our rugs and their compatibility with underfloor heating, feel free to get in touch.
+All in all, rugs are suitable for underfloor heating; you just need to be more considered before selecting one.
+They may reduce the effectiveness of your underfloor heating; however, with the right choices, this impact can be minimal, and you can enjoy the added benefits a stylish rug provides!
+If you have any questions about our underfloor heating rugs, or the compatibility of others, feel free to get in touch.
 Or, head back to our main page to browse our full collection of rugs.